cournape/Bento/doc/source/reference.rst

         Description: octave directory
         Default: $datadir/octave

-Toymaker automatically adds an --octavedir option (with help taken from the description), and $octavedir may be used inside the .info file.
+Bentomaker automatically adds an --octavedir option (with help taken from the description), and $octavedir may be used inside the .info file.

 Flag option